mdemare/contract_to_cure/CONTRACT.md

 - A match consists of 4-8 rounds
 - Each round uses a different preset board configuration
 - Teams rotate who deals/opens bidding
-- All teams must bid and play each configuration

 ### Winning
 - Teams accumulate points across all rounds